-Oceanic Institute to Windward - Hawai'i Loa campus
+WMC/Oceanic Institute to Hawai'i Loa campus (HIL)

-Oceanic Institute (OI) in Waimanalo and the College of Natural and Computational Sciences at the Windward-Hawai'i Loa campus (HLC) in Kaneohe are roughly 12 miles apart.
-Driving between these campuses takes approximately 25 minutes by car, depending on traffic.
-Be prepared for a significantly longer travel time when taking the bus or due to road construction.
-Bus transfers may be required.
-CNCS offers limited OI shuttle service on WED/FRI for classes at the Ocean Learning Center (OLC).
+WMC/Oceanic Institute in Waimanalo and the College of Natural and Computational Sciences Dean's Office and classrooms at the Hawai'i Loa campus in Kaneohe are roughly 12 miles apart.
+Driving between the two campuses takes approximately 25 minutes by car.
+Be prepared for longer travel times when taking the city bus.
+Depending on student demand, CNCS may offer limited OI shuttle service for classes at the Ocean Learning Center (OLC) at OI/WMC.
+The OI shuttle departs Hawaii Loa Campus in the morning in time for the first class scheduled at OLC and returns to HIL mid-morning to accommodate undergraduates needing to get to classes at HIL or Downtown (DTC).
+If the OI shuttle is operating a schedule will be sent to students before classes begin.